 - Submit required materials for the proposed project: construction drawings, elevations, photographs, boundary pin survey, etc. See the ARB Checklist for more information.

 - Once all of the necessary information has been received, applicants will be assigned a meeting date.
-See the ARB Schedule for upcoming meeting dates.
+See the ARB Schedule in the Document Center for upcoming meeting dates.

 - The City will notify an applicant’s immediate neighbors of the proposed project via letter.
 Residents are allowed to view plans prior to the meeting.

-- On the day of the ARB meeting, the applicant or his or her representative must present the project before the Board.
+- On the day of the ARB meeting, the applicant or their representative must present the project before the Board.
 Anyone else determined to have an appropriate interest in the matter at the meeting is allowed to submit comments.

 - If the ARB approves the project and no variance is needed, the applicant must submit accurate construction documents before a building permit can be issued.
 Plan review may take at least one week or up to three weeks for substantial construction projects.
 Only after documents have been reviewed and fees paid can a permit be issued and construction commenced.

 - If a variance is needed (for example, because the project encroaches upon property setbacks), the applicant must be granted one from the Board of Zoning Appeals at a later meeting before obtaining a permit.
 The applicant must submit the variance request form and the $50 legal publication to City Hall to be scheduled for the next available meeting.